bright/new-www/content/blog/jeszcze-nie-wiem-w-sumie.md

 published: true
 language: en
 ---
-Some individuals mockingly claim that JavaScript lacks types.
+**Some individuals mockingly claim that JavaScript lacks types.
 While it’s true that we don’t explicitly define types in our code, this doesn’t negate their existence.
-JavaScript operates as a **dynamically typed language**, where types are tied to values rather than variables, and are determined at runtime.
+JavaScript operates as a dynamically typed language, where types are tied to values rather than variables, and are determined at runtime.
 Within our JavaScript applications, we work with various types of values.
-This dynamic nature of types often sparks one of the most popular myths in the frontend environment.
+This dynamic nature of types often sparks one of the most popular myths in the frontend environment.**

 ## The Myth of Everything as an Object

 While learning JavaScript, I’ve encountered at least once the phrase:

-> In JavaScript, everything is an object
+> In JavaScript, everything is an object.

 I understand why people might say that, but unfortunately, it’s a misleading statement.
 In the following section of this article, I will provide a comprehensive explanation of this topic.
 We’ll delve into mechanisms like **Boxing** and explore why some individuals tend to perceive everything as an object.